INFORMSJoC/2024.0984/README.md

 ## Data

-- The GSPP instances are sourced from the [SPP instance library](https://commalab.di.unipi.it/datasets/RDR/).
+* The GSPP instances are sourced from the [SPP instance library](https://commalab.di.unipi.it/datasets/RDR/).
+We use **all available instances** from this website, as specified in the paper.
-- The GUFLP instances are sourced from the [UFL benchmark library](https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/).
+* The GUFLP instances are sourced from the [UFL benchmark library](https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/packages.html).
+Specifically, we use the **Koerkel-Ghosh symmetric**, **Koerkel-Ghosh asymmetric**, and **M\*** large-scale instance sets, which are detailed in the paper.

-Please refer to the original websites or our paper for detailed information about the instance authors and sources.
+Please refer to our paper for exact descriptions of the instance sets used.
+This will help you identify which instances to download.

-Due to potential licensing issues related to redistributing benchmark instances, we do **not** include the actual instance files in the `Data` directories of each subproject.
-Instead, users can download the datasets directly from the original websites and place them into the appropriate folders.
+To avoid potential licensing issues, we do **not** redistribute the actual benchmark instance files.
+Instead, please download the instances directly from the original sources and place them into the correct directories.
 For example:

-- Copy the `2000-h` series instances for the SPP problem into `./SP/Data/2000-h/`
+- Copy the `2000-h` series instances (e.g., from `lat.tgz`) for the SPP problem into `./SP/Data/2000-h/`
-- Copy the `ga250` series instances for the UFL problem into `./UFL/Data/`
+- Copy the `ga250` series instances (e.g., from `KoerkelGhosh-asym.tbz2`) for the UFL problem into `./UFL/Data/`

 This setup will allow the code to run without modification.